MY SITE

 If the Board member incurs the cost without previously consulting the Treasurer, that Board member will not be reimbursed for the expenditure.

-All JPNA-related expenditures over $100.00 must be pre-approved by the Board by a quorum vote in regular session or by email vote.
+All JPNA-related expenditures over $150.00 must be approved by the Board by majority vote in regular session or by email vote.
 If by email vote, a copy of all emails must be made available to the Secretary for the JPNA records.
-Even if approved by the Board, the requesting Board Member must consult with the Treasurer to ensure that funds are available.
+The requesting Board Member must consult with the Treasurer to ensure that funds are available.

 These stipulations apply: